-Theodora Children's Charity will ensure that the training made available will enable staff to identify signs of possible abuse and neglect at the earliest opportunity, and to respond in a timely and appropriate way.
+Theodora Children's Charity will ensure that the training will enable staff to identify signs of possible abuse and neglect at the earliest opportunity, and to respond in a timely and appropriate way.

-- Giggle Doctors will be given Safeguarding Training during their trainee year with Theodora - All Giggle Doctors will complete refresher training every three years - Theodora office staff, volunteers and trustees will be given a brief induction to Theodora's Safeguarding practice when they join the charity by the DSL. - Hospitals may require further training to be undertaken by Giggle Doctors before they visit their site and this should be discussed and arranged with the Giggle Doctor Programme Manager
+- The DSL will receive training updates every 2 years to ensure that their safeguarding leadership reflects current best practice and priorities. - Giggle Doctors will be given Safeguarding Training during their trainee year with Theodora.
+Trainee Giggle Doctors will always work with a Senior Giggle Doctor. - All Giggle Doctors will complete refresher training every three years and have a charity safeguarding briefing once per year. - Theodora office staff, volunteers and trustees will be given an induction to Theodora's Safeguarding practice when they join the charity by the DSL and will have an annual safeguarding briefing with the DSL.. - Hospitals may require further training to be undertaken by Giggle Doctors before they visit their site and this should be discussed and arranged with the Giggle Doctor Programme Manager.